berndruecker/oreilly-training-process-automation/demo/worker-java/README.md

 * Download/clone the code in this folder.

-* You might need to adjust the external topic name in the file `Worker.java`.
+* You might need to adjust the task type name in the file `Worker.java`.
 In the demo code it is `celebrate`.
-* If you use the managed Camunda instane you need to adjust the URL for Camunda in the file `Worker.java`.
+* You need to set your Camunda cloud client connection details in the file `application.properties`.
+Simply replace the existing sample values.

 * Run the worker: